 The boat you choose is important for the success of inshore fishing.
 As we said earlier, you’ll want a smaller, more nimble boat for accessing inshore areas.
 Generally, a good inshore fishing boat is about 18 to 25 feet in length, which gives you a manageable size while still maintaining good overall stability.

 With offshore fishing, you often spend a full day, or even multiple days on the water, but this is not the case with inshore fishing.
 This means you don’t necessarily need the conveniences and amenities that you have with offshore boats.
 A sleeping quarter, for example, is not needed, and a head (bathroom) is not a requirement either.
-Of course, it never hurts to have luxuries like a fridge or canopy, but it’s more important to have a boat loaded with quality fishing features, such as rod storage and a bait well.
+Of course, it never hurts to have luxuries like a fridge or canopy, but it’s more important to have a boat loaded with quality fishing features, such as a casting platform, rod storage and a live bait well.

 Get the Right Inshore Fishing Boat from Scout